 Here is a list of the places we know that are testing.
 It will be updated as more information becomes available.

 Are hospitals prepared for a surge?

-D.C. officials said there are 3,273 licensed acute-care hospital beds in the city and that 69 of the city’s 351 intensive-care unit beds are in use.
-Officials said Monday they are looking for space in hospitals and unused hotels to prepare for any increase in coronavirus cases.
+There are 3,273 licensed acute-care hospital beds in the city and that 69 of the city’s 351 intensive care unit beds are in use.

 In Maryland, officials hope to add about 6,000 hospital beds across the state’s four dozen hospitals, which will include reopening a 135-bed hospital in Prince George’s County that had been downsized into a medical center, setting up a “field hospital” at the Baltimore Convention Center and creating an “alternate care site” at the Hilton Hotel in downtown Baltimore.